Uchihinha/Uchihinha/README.md

 ### About
 - 🔭 Currently I work as Full Stack Developer at <a target="_blank" href="https://turnoverbnb.com/">TurnoverBnB</a>
 - 🏠 Living in Sorocaba, SP - Brazil 🇧🇷
-- 🖥 Passionate about technology, I've been working in the area about three years
+- 🖥 Passionate about technology, I've been working in the area for over three years

 ### Stack
 - 🔌 <b>Back Stack:</b> PHP (Laravel, Lumen, CodeIgniter), Python